 Housekeeping is typically provided twice per week during your stay.
 Times and frequency of housekeeping may vary.
 Housekeeping will include throwing trash, changing towels and linens, sweeping and mopping, and cleaning dishes.
 Please note that this condos is privately owned.
 It is our second home, and we ask that you treat the condo as you would your own home.
 As much as possible, please keep the condo clean and tidy during your stay.
 A significant portion of the housekeeper's salary is based on tips, so if you feel that they did a good job, please leave a tip at the end of the week.
 An appropriate tip is about $3(US) per person per times cleaned (usually two times) for the week depending on how many people are in the unit, how many bedrooms you used, and your kitchen use (please add more if you used the kitchen a lot or had messy children).
 If the maid performed additional services that you requested (such as cleaning clothes) please tip an additional amount at that time.

 Cozumel is a safe area but petty theft is common in Mexico (just like all tourist areas).
 Use good judgment at all times.
 Do not leave valuables unattended while at the pool, the beach or while in town.
 The management company does their best to hire reliable and honest staff, but please do not leave any valuables visible in the condo.
 Safes are provided in the condo and instructions on using the safe are provided in the unit.
 Use the safe to store all valuables and your passports!
 The management company, and the owners of the condos are not responsible for any items that go missing during your stay.
+And please lock the sliding glass doors whenever you leave with no one left in the unit.

 There are two elevators.
 One directly in front of our door.
 You can use this to go up and down to the street (Lobby) level.
 From the street you need to scan the key card for the elevator to open (this is good security).
-If you want to go to the beach/pier/pool area you need to use the elevator at the other end of the corridor, and push “S” (for Subterranean).
+If you want to go to the beach/pier/pool area you need to use the elevator at the other end of the corridor, and push "S".
 The S level is one level below the street/lobby level and only that elevator goes that far.
 When the elevator opens at the S level you might think you made a mistake because it opens into the garage and dive locker area, but that is correct.
 The garage is under ground.
 Walk through the garage and you will get to the beach area.
 Again, that is for security and privacy.
 No one can get to the beach/pool area without having a key card.
 It insures that only owners and guests can use the pool and beach, and that you won’t be bothered by people selling trinkets.
 Don’t be alarmed about the security measures.
 Cozumel is very safe.
 We have never observed a crime, just use your common sense.
 Most of the security measures are for privacy really.

 Electricity is very expensive on the island, and we have to pay based on what is used by our unit.
 So please help us out by not leaving the sliding glass doors open* while the air conditioners are running, and please turn it down when you go out for an extended period.
 The property manager should show you how to use the controls. *During the summer months we have automatic door closers on the sliders.